 Getting a low ball quote might not be the best idea, read this article before you go with the least priced quote!

 What exactly is a Low-Ball Quote?

-A selling technique in which a service or an item is sold with a much lower price with the intention to charge more in order to gain higher profits is called getting low-balled.
-This came come up as a hostage load in the moving industry.
+A selling technique in which a service or an item is sold with a much lower price on the front end.
+This can come up as a hostage load in the moving industry.
 A hostage load is almost the same as it sounds, the movers pick up your goods based in an estimate, but then hold them against your will until you pay them the price they demand.

 Behind the Scenes of How Things Work

 Who doesn’t love a deal?
 Whether you’re getting a new car, a house, a TV or hiring a moving company, all of us want a deal that saves us a few bucks.
 Hence it is important that you understand how things work, in order to prevent yourself from falling into the trap of a “low ball quote”.

 The moving industry is different from other services.
 You are depending on people you are unfamiliar with, to come into your house, get your goods and then shift them to another location.
 This isn’t anything that’s to be taken lightly because of the scams that are common in the industry.

 In moving, the prices are fixed.
 If you’re moving from Washington to New York, and you have a 2 bedroom that needs packing services.
 You will have to cover the cost of fuel, labor, material, and other things that come with it.
 If a moving company is very cheap as compared to others, it’s an obvious trap.
 If one of the three quotes you are getting is significantly less expensive, then its probably a low ball quote, and you should avoid it at all costs.

 Avoid a Headache.